Fera Science to launch £1m Insect Laboratory on campus

 “What’s even better is that we’re growing our base at YBC.
 The campus sits at the heart of an agricultural region that is driving the circular economy and bio-based industry.
 The collaboration it encourages is fantastic, and through connections with other tenants and near neighbours we have already established links to food producers, community groups and agri-businesses who wish to explore the potential of insect farming as part of their net carbon zero objectives.”

 Liz Cashon, Innovation Campus Manager at York Biotech Campus added: “We’re so pleased to have been part of supporting the design and build of this new laboratory for Fera, having worked together since it was simply a concept.
-We always aim to help our tenants achieve their commercial ambitions, so it’s very rewarding for us that the laboratory will help Fera service more clients and establish additional partners.
+We always aim to help our occupiers achieve their commercial ambitions, so it’s very rewarding for us that the laboratory will help Fera service more clients and establish additional partners.

 “It’s an extremely exciting laboratory to have on site and further cements the campus as playing a major role in driving forwards research and innovation in the region, as well as helping to make the world a more sustainable place to live for future generations.”